ayoub0x1/born2beroot/README.md

 ```
 ## Monitoring

-you have to create a simple script called monitoring.sh It must be developed in bash.
+you have to create a simple script called monitoring.sh It must be developed in bash.<br/>
 At server startup, the script will display some information (listed below) on all ter- minals every 10 minutes (take a look at wall).
 The banner is optional.
 No error must be visible.
 Your script must always be able to display the following information:
 • The architecture of your operating system and its kernel version.